Large, Complex, and Realistic Safety Clothing and Helmet Detection: Dataset and Method: Proposed SFCHD Dataset

-A critical reason why object detection tasks are challenging under extreme light conditions is the lack of relevant datasets.
+\textit{High-Low Light Detection:} A critical reason why object detection tasks are challenging under extreme light conditions is the lack of relevant datasets.
 According to the light conditions of the area where the object is located, we divide the images in the dataset into high-light image, low-light image and normal-light image.
-Figure~\ref{fig:light_image} illustrates the quality of each type of image.
-The quantity distribution is shown in Figure~\ref{fig:light}, and we can conclude that the samples under normal-light are the most, while the samples under high- and low-light are basically the same.
+Fig.~\ref{fig:light_image} illustrates the quality of each type of image.
+The quantity distribution is shown in Fig.~\ref{fig:light}, and we can conclude that the samples under normal-light are the most, while the samples under high- and low-light are basically the same.